syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ## Appointment display mode

-You can handle the Scheduler month view appointment display by using the `AppointmentDisplayMode` property of `MonthViewSettings`.
-By default, the AppointmentDisplayMode is set to Appointment.
+You can handle the Scheduler month view appointment display by using the `AppointmentDisplayMode` property of `MonthViewSettings.` By default, the AppointmentDisplayMode is set to Appointment.
 By using the AppointmentDisplayMode, you can set the month view appointments display as follows.

 * `None`:  Appointment will not be displayed.
 * `Indicator`:  Appointment will be denoted as the circle.